JUDY ROSENBLATT – https://youtu.be/zW4JChINN8U

-Judy has performed on and Off Broadway, in Regional Theatre, and on TV.
-She appeared in NY at such venues as the NYSF/Public Theatre, LaMaMa, E.T.C., Theatre Row, The Abingdon Theatre, New Theatre Workshop, the 14th Street Theatre, Greenwich Theatre, the Players Club, The Florence Gould Hall at the French Institute Alliance Francaise and the HB Playwrights Theatre.
-On TV, she was seen in several episodes of The Sopranos.
+Judy has performed Off Broadway in NYC, in the West End in London, regionally, and in film and TV.
+Theatrically, she appeared in NYC at such venues as the NYSF/Public Theatre, Theatre Row, The Abingdon Theatre, New Theatre Workshop, The Cell, The 14th Street Theatre, Greenwich Theatre, the Players Club, The Florence Gould Hall at the French Institute Alliance Francaise, the HB Playwrights Theatre and in London, at the Bridge St. Theatre in the West End.

 In 2007, Judy played the role of Peggy Guggenheim (PEGGY GUGGENHEIM STRIPPED BARE BY HER BACHELORS) in a Benefit performance at the Florence Gould Hall of the French Institute of the Alliance Francaise.
 Judy promptly fell in love with Peggy, who mirrors her own Jewish sensibility and appreciation of painting.
 In 2011, she went on to play Peggy in Lanie Robertson’s moving and funny one-woman play, WOMAN BEFORE A GLASS, under the direction of the iconic Austin Pendleton.
-Her performance at the Dorothy Strelsin Theatre in NY won both audience and critical acclaim, the NY Times labeling her performance “piercingly authentic.”
+Her performance at the Dorothy Streslin Theatre in NYC won both audience and critical acclaim, the NY Times labeling her performance “piercingly authentic.”
 She was asked to present at The United Solo Festival on Theatre Row, where her performance won Mr. Pendleton a Best Director Award.
+In 2018, she and Mr. Pendleton brought the play to the The Bridge St. Theatre in London.
+The performance was received with 18 rave reviews, including the The Times.Co.Uk, who wrote “Rosenblatt brims with attitude: bolshie and boho, grand and girlie” and the London Independent “Rosenblatt captures the shafts of loneliness and pathos beautifully.”
+Most beloved of her reviews came from the playwright, Lanie Robertson, who came to see 4 out of 16 performances in 2011 and the dress rehearsal for the London run in 2018 and told her he wept.
+She returned to the States and brought the play to the Bridge St. Theatre in Catskill, and the Rochester Fringe Festival in Rochester.

 WOMAN BEFORE A GLASS is a one-character play, which chronicles several years in the 1960’s at Peggy’s palazzo in Florence.
 Rebelling against her wealthy New York upbringing, indulging her uncanny eye for great art and artists, and becoming the enfant terrible of the modern art scene, Peggy Guggenheim lived a life almost too amazing to be believed.
 With humor, heartbreak and grand hauteur, WOMAN BEFORE A GLASS offers the unforgettable story of a woman before her time.
 The NY Times said of the play: